balena-io-modules/jellyschema/NOTES.md

 * "The value of this keyword MUST be either a string or an array.
 If it is an array, elements of the array MUST be strings and MUST be unique."
    String values MUST be one of the seven primitive types"
    - on the first reading not clear the difference between yaml types and dsl types

+Roadmap:
+* Create a playground application that would allow other people to play with the DSL